dkostmii/exchanger/docs/configuration.md

 - [`currencies.js`](../src/js/config/currencies.js) defines `currencyFactors` to control crypto price for each cryptocurrency.

+    To obtain cryptocurrency identifier (the `id` property), proceed to [`fetch-currencies.js`](../src/js/files/fetch-currencies.js) file.

+    You might also want to read [Coingecko API Documentation](https://www.coingecko.com/en/api/documentation).

 - [`exchanger.js`](../src/js/config/exchanger.js) contains a data for **Exchanger** page logic, including data to connect to Telegram.

 - [`storage.js`](../src/js/config/storage.js) contains a token names for `localStorage`, where to store cryptocurrency id between redirect from **Home** page to **Exchanger** page.
 As a result, cryptocurrency is selected at **Exchanger**.

+- [`usdt.js`](../src/js/config/usdt.js) contains data about USDT currency and equivalent `minAmountUsdt` amount for any currency to be exchanged.